 If your debit card has contactless technology you can make purchases without using your PIN.
 An industry transaction limit of £100 applies.
-You can set your own contactless limit using the Mobile Banking app, if you want a lower limit.
+You can set your own contactless limit using our app, if you want a lower limit.
 To help stop fraud, you may sometimes be asked to use your PIN or signature instead of using contactless technology.